Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots

-\end{widetext} refers to the representation $\hat{B}^{\dag}=[b^{\dag},b]$ with the quasiparticle states at nonzero energies $\pm|\Delta_{12}+t_{so}|$.
-For asymmetric couplings to the electrodes, $\gamma_L\neq\gamma_R$, both Green's functions (\ref{GFA},\ref{GFB}) have nonvanishing off-diagonal terms.
+corresponds to the representation $\hat{A}^{\dag}=[a^{\dag},a]$ with a pair of the quasiparticle states at $\pm|\Delta_{12}-t_{so}|$.
+These states are represented by the inner peaks in the spectral function shown in Fig.~\ref{Fspectral}.
+For the second subspace one gets \end{widetext} which refers to the representation $\hat{B}^{\dag}=[b^{\dag},b]$ with the quasiparticle states at nonzero energies $\pm|\Delta_{12}+t_{so}|$ displayed in Fig.~\ref{Fspectral} by the outer peaks of the spectral function.
+For the asymmetric couplings to external electrodes, $\gamma_L\neq\gamma_R$, both Green functions (\ref{GFA})-(\ref{GFB}) have nonvanishing off-diagonal terms which are responsible for dissipation processes.
 This shows the importance of external reservoirs for the qualitative properties of our setup.
-In the case with symmetric couplings $\gamma_L=\gamma_R=\gamma$, the Green functions represent typical features of the Dirac fermions~\cite{Chamon2010}.